kyxap1/starred/README.md

 - [locust](https://github.com/locustio/locust) - Scalable user load testing tool written in Python
 - [compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker
 - [incubator-superset](https://github.com/apache/incubator-superset) - Apache Superset is a Data Visualization and Data Exploration Platform
-- [http-prompt](https://github.com/httpie/http-prompt) - HTTPie + prompt_toolkit = an interactive command-line HTTP client featuring autocomplete and syntax highlighting
+- [http-prompt](https://github.com/httpie/http-prompt) - An interactive command-line HTTP and API testing client built on top of HTTPie featuring autocomplete, syntax highlighting, and more.
 - [rds-pgbadger](https://github.com/fpietka/rds-pgbadger) - Fetch logs from RDS instance, and process them with pgBadger
 - [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting
 - [coala](https://github.com/coala/coala) - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.